 - Place wet clothes to dry next to an open window.
 If possible, dry your clothes outside.

-- When cooking on a hob, use your extractor fan hood.
+- When cooking on a hob, use the extractor fan hood.

-If you’re having more persistent problems with damp, these tips may help – or you may need to bring in a professional:
+If you’re having more persistent problems with damp, these tips may help.
+If not, you may need to call in a professional.

 - Check gutters aren’t clogged and downspouts direct rainwater away from your home.